 More importantly, your law firm website must have a responsive design.
-The site will adapt shapes and sizes to fit a device, be it a tablet or phone.
+The site will adapt shapes and sizes to fit a device, whether a tablet or phone.
 That way, people can have a positive user experience, whether they’re researching your legal services or visiting your social media channels.

-Consider it a red flag if your marketing director says that desktop and mobile websites function the same way.
+Consider it a red flag if your marketing director says that desktop and mobile websites function similarly.
 Each medium requires a different version to enhance the client experience.
-In some cases, your law firm may even need a mobile app as part of your marketing plan to ensure the proper look and feel.
+Sometimes, your law firm may even need a mobile app as part of your marketing plan to ensure the proper look and feel.